 Kampala, Uganda

 It is becoming widely accepted that renewable fuels will be an integral part of the energy transition and circular economy of the future.
-Whether it be renewable diesel or sustainable aviation fuel, our ability to stop the use of these hard to abate fuels immediately is not realistic.
-Low to zero impact solutions for addressing this transition represent huge opportunities for energy developers.
+Whether it be renewable diesel or sustainable aviation fuel, our ability to stop the use of these hard-to-abate fuels immediately is not realistic.
+Low to zero-impact solutions for addressing this transition represent huge opportunities for energy developers.

-The city of Kampala in Uganda, is amongst the largest cities in Africa, with a population of approximately 1,700,000, a greater area population approaching 7,000,000 and a growth rate of approximately 4%.
+The city of Kampala in Uganda, is amongst the largest cities in Africa, with a population of approximately 1,700,000, a greater area population approaching 7,000,000, and a growth rate of approximately 4%.
 Kampala Capital City itself generates roughly 2,500 tons per day of municipal solid waste, of which, approximately 40% is collected.
 The greater area Entebbe Municipal Council (“EMC”) generates over twice this amount daily.
-The waste is then being disposed of, at either the overcapacity Kiteezi landfill, or by illegal methods that include illegal dumping and/or burning.
+The waste is then disposed of, at either the overcapacity Kiteezi landfill or by illegal methods that include illegal dumping and/or burning.

 Project Stats